-The Company granted options to purchase 185,245 shares of common stock to employees and directors and issued zero shares of common stock in connection with the exercise of directors stock options during the year ended December 31, 2016.
-There are 156,388 options available for grant under the 2010 Plan as of December 31, 2016, and as a result of the evergreen provision contained in the 2010 Plan, an additional 151,477 shares were added to the 2010 Plan on January 1, 2017.
+The Company granted options to purchase 1,716,323 shares of common stock to employees and directors during the year ended December 31, 2017.
+The weighted average grant date fair value of options granted during 2017 was \$0.40.
+There are 100,456 options available for grant under the 2010 Plan as of December 31, 2017, and as a result of the evergreen provision contained in the 2010 Plan, an additional 1,272,910 shares were added to the 2010 Plan on January 1, 2018.

 Compensation costs associated with the Company's stock options are recognized, based on the grant-date fair values of these options, over the requisite service period, or vesting period.
-Accordingly, the Company recognized stock based compensation expense of \$876,189 and \$840,103 for the years ended December 31, 2016 and 2015, respectively, which was included in the following captions in the consolidated statements of operations.
+Accordingly, the Company recognized stock based compensation expense of \$786,550 and \$876,189 for the years ended December 31, 2017 and 2016, respectively, which was included in the following captions in the consolidated statements of operations.